Weather Alert Information

 Notification procedures are as follows:

-When evaluating the possibility of delaying the start of school or closing school altogether, our most important consideration is always safety – we want to make certain the buses that carry our students, as well as parents, students, and staff driving personal vehicles can get to schools on roads that allow for safe arrival.
+When evaluating the possibility of delaying the start of school or closing school altogether, our most important consideration is always safety – we want to make certain the buses that carry our students, as well as parents, students, and staff driving personal vehicles can get to our schools reasonably safely.
 Obviously, county road crews and law enforcement can be helpful with this determination, but there are a number of other factors that come into play:

 With all of that in mind, the desire to ensure safety is coupled with two key considerations: 1) Whenever possible, we want students in school for instruction.
 2) We understand there is significant inconvenience that working parents must manage when we impose school closures or delays the normal school schedule.